 Star ratings are a central design feature at the core of many digital products.
-They are relied on to ensure quality, drive decision-making, provide feedback and much more.
-They also directly impact how we interact with each other, particularly with the phenomenal rise of the platform and peer-to-peer business models, where the rating center of power shifts from a small number of experts (e.g., movie critic reviews) to the masses.
-They influence the behavior of humans both at the giving and receiving ends of the process.
-They form an integral data set upon which organizations, from lone-wolf startups to trillion-dollar companies, base critical business, and design decisions.
+They are relied upon to ensure quality, drive decision-making, provide feedback and much more.
+They also directly impact how we interact with each other, particularly with the phenomenal rise of the platform and peer-to-peer business models, where the rating centre of power shifts from a small number of experts (e.g. movie critic reviews) to the masses.
+They influence the behaviour of humans both at the giving and receiving ends of the process.
+They form an integral data set upon which organisations, from lone-wolf startups to trillion-dollar companies, base critical business and design decisions.
 And—in the monumental quest for user convenience—they are determined within a split second and sealed with a single click.

-Apart from Uber, whose rating system seems to have somehow achieved a sort of cult status holy grail, we encounter five-star rating systems every day across many walks of life: retail (e.g,.
-Amazon), leisure (e.g., Vivino), hospitality (e.g., Airbnb), technology (e.g., app stores), etc. In addition to this, the five-star rating has become an industry in itself.
+Apart from Uber, whose rating system seems to have somehow achieved a sort of cult status holy grail, we encounter five-star rating systems every day across many walks of life: retail (e.g. Amazon), leisure (e.g. Vivino), hospitality (e.g. Airbnb), technology (e.g. app stores) etc. In addition to this, the five-star rating has become an industry in itself.
 TripAdvisor relies solely on this feature, with peer reviews and recommendations at the heart of its model.
-Trustpilot offers users a measure of authenticity and aims to build trust between an organization and its potential customers.
+Trustpilot offers users a measure of authenticity and aims to build trust between an organisation and its potential customers.

-Organizations should self-govern how they use a five-star rating feature, and for this, the designer needs to play a key role.
+Organisations should self-govern how they use a five-star rating feature, and for this the designer needs to play a key role.

 Five-star ratings have many benefits.
-They’re convenient, they’re quantitative, and their simplicity and visual identity means user expectations can be met instantly during interactions that are often hugely time-constrained.
-But these interactions are usually a mere footnote of a user’s journey and there is little incentive for them to complete the task.
-It is, therefore, the business rules and design decisions that surround the feature that need to be designed properly.
-Organizations should self-govern how they use a five-star rating feature, and for this, the designer needs to play a key role.
+They’re convenient, they’re quantitative, and their simplicity and visual identity means user expectations can be met instantly during interactions that are often hugely time-constrained and usually a mere footnote of a user’s journey, when there is little incentive for them to complete the task.
+It is therefore the business rules and design decisions that surround the feature that need to be designed properly.
+Organisations should self-govern how they use a five-star rating feature, and for this the designer needs to play a key role.
 Understanding the impact of ratings, when and why they should be used, and how to act on the data they produce is important.
-It’s too easy to just stick one on your homepage and pat yourself on the back whenever you get a good review.
+It’s too easy to just stick one on your homepage and pat yourself on the back whenever you get a ‘good’ review.